 In EYFS, and KS1 children attend a weekly session (EYFS morning, KS1 afternoon) throughout the year.
-At KS2, a weekly session in a half term block.
 We are fortunate to have the benefit of volunteers from parents and the local community to assist with and share our sessions.
 This models the benefits of taking part in hobbies and community action (RHE curriculum) to promote positive relationships with trusted adults and the consequential boost to mental wellbeing.

 The curriculum is designed to develop knowledge of the importance of caring for our natural world as well as progressive development of skills.
 This includes the evaluation and management of risk and the techniques for safe tool use.